Some frustrating questions on dimensions of products of posets: An old result, and questions old and new

-One example of ``misbehavior'' on this front: Suppose $P$ is an antichain of more than one element, and $P'=P\times 2.$ Now $P,$ $P^2,$ and $P^3$ are all antichains, hence all have dimension~$2;$ but $P',$ $P'^2,$ and $P'^3$ have the forms $P\times 2,$ $P^2\times 2^2,$ and $P^3\times 2^3,$ and from~\eqref{d.dim_sum} we see that they have dimensions $2,$ $2,$ and $3$ respectively.
-So the dimensions of three posets, and of their pairwise direct products, do not determine the dimension of the product of all three.
+One example of ``misbehavior'' on this front: Suppose $P$ is an antichain of more than one element, and $P'=P\times \2.$ Now $P,$ $P^2,$ and $P^3$ are all antichains, hence all have dimension~$2;$ but $P',$ $P'^2,$ and $P'^3$ have the forms $P\times\2,$ $P^2\times \2^2,$ and $P^3\times \2^3,$ and from~\eqref{d.dim_sum} we see that they have dimensions $2,$ $2,$ and $3$ respectively.
+So the dimensions of three posets and of their pairwise direct products do not determine the dimension of the product of all three (the cases contrasted being where all three posets are $P,$ and where all three are $P').$